sanskrit/raw_etexts_english/blogs/manasataramgini/2008-03-09_one-waves-of-the-samaramahodadhi.md

 +++
-title = "One waves of thexa0samaramahodadhi"
+title = "One waves of the samaramahodadhi"

 +++
 On the darsha day we sat to perform our kratu.
 But we noticed that there